yehia67/documentation/smartcity/0.1/astropiota/how-to-guides/CustomizeIT.md

-## Customize Your AstroPiOTA
+# Customize Your AstroPiOTA

+**The AstroPiOTA sender gathers sensor data from Sense HAT, publishes it to the scrolling marquee, and sends it in JSON format to a MAM channel on the Tangle.
+The ASTROPiOTA receiver listens to the MAM channel and reports the sensor data.
+You can customize both of these files to change how ASTROPiOTA publishes and reports data.**

 This sample code was inspired by [Dave de Fijter's High Mobilty MAM example](https://github.com/iotaledger/high-mobility-blueprints/tree/master/mam).

-AstroPiOTA sender.js periodically gathers sensor data from Sense HAT.
-It publishes temperature and humidity to the scrolling marquee and sends all the sensor data in json format through a public MAM message to the Tangle.
-Receiver.js listens to the AstroPiOTA MAM channel and reports sensor data published to the Tangle.
-You can customize these to report a subset of sensor data, to change led colors for the scrolling marquee, to change the address of the IOTA node, or any other changes.

-### AstroPiOTA Sender
+## AstroPiOTA sender

-First, sender.js imports the MAM client and the IOTA trytes converter.
+First, the sender.js file imports the MAM client and the IOTA trytes converter.
 Next, it imports the sense-hat-led package to enable the scrolling marquee.
 Finally, it imports the IMU package used to sense IMU data.

 ```javascript
 const Mam = require('../external/mam.client.js');